Tinker Bell and the Lost Treasure: Soundtrack

 Japanese singer Ayumi Hamasaki's song "You Were..." was chosen as the theme song for the Japanese-language version of the movie.

 Score

 Intrada Records released an album of Joel McNeely's score on February 2, 2015, through the label's co-branding arrangement with Walt Disney Records.
 Unlike the first movie, none of McNeely's score has been previously released.
+The score to the film was composed and conducted by Joel McNeely, who scored the first Tinker Bell film.
+He recorded the music with an 82-piece ensemble of the Hollywood Studio Symphony and Celtic violin soloist Máiréad Nesbitt at the Sony Scoring Stage.